 I completed my studies at Sheffield Hallam University in 2004 when I was 36, and have worked as a Social Worker in Adult Care in Chesterfield within the neighbouring county of Derbyshire.
-This is increased my passion, interest and knowledge around diversity and inclusion, and given my trans* background, my own disabilities with a hearing impairment as well as viral fatigue, and being English with a Polish spelling name, I felt I had an interesting background to offer when working within a diversity and inclusion ethos.
+This is increased my passion, interest and knowledge around diversity and inclusion, and given my trans* background, my own disabilities with a hearing impairment as well as ongoing viral fatigue, and being English with a Polish spelling name, I felt I had an interesting background to offer when working within a diversity and inclusion ethos.

 I have been a Labour voter in the past, and I then stood as a candidate for the Liberal Democrats in 2003.
 This wasn’t a good experience if I can be honest which after this brought me to join the Green Party.
 Mainly of their persistence on climate change and their focus on local people and their communities in a more sustainable way.
 Housing, transport, poverty, debt, health and the local economy being key issues in the ward.
 Joining the Greens was like coming home with such lovely, decent people to work with, who work hard and truly do stick to the values of the printed manifestos!